sschoener/sschoener.github.io/_posts/2023-12-05-piano-practice.md

 tags: []
 ---

-For the last 100 days, I haveve been practicing the piano!
+For the last 100 days, I have been practicing the piano!
 Well, not quite: For the last 107 days, I have been practicing the piano, and I missed seven days due to sickness or sheer exhaustion.
 But that's a good opportunity to reflect!

 I grew up playing a few instruments very badly, including the recorder (very briefly in elementary school), the piano (I never practiced and did not enjoy any part of it, and I was predictably not very good), and finally the alto-saxophone to which I developed a relationship so neurotic that towards the end I would take the instrument to my lessons, then chat to the teacher for 30 minutes, and not play a single note.
 I never got beyond the basics and did not enjoy any of it.
 Needless to say, traditional lessons formats have not worked out well for me.